 Well if I have to go to this friend’s place – it’s ok.
 But if I have to take the pet home I say NO ‘cause my dog doesn’t get along with other animals that are at my home:). <3posted over 3 years ago

 Are you being asked to take the pet into your own home, or will you go over to their place?
 If you’re taking it in, you could maybe say that your apartment/landlord doesn’t allow pets, or if you live with a roommate or relative say that they are allergic or uncomfortable with animals.

 You could also use your schedule as an excuse.
 Like, “I’m really busy this week/weekend and I worry I won’t be able to keep up with regular feeding, letting them outside, etc.” Your friend won’t want to live their pet in the hands of someone who can’t be responsible about their care, even if they don’t mean to be.

-A note: If you can find someone else who is willing to pet-sit in your place— “I can’t do it, but I talked to [other friend] and they’d be interested!”— it will be easier to turn it down.posted about 2 years ago
+A note: If you can find someone else who is willing to pet-sit in your place— “I can’t do it, but I talked to [other friend] and they’d be interested!”— it will be easier to turn it down.posted over 3 years ago

 Oh this is tricky!

 My sister makes me sit her 2 cats that she brings in and i hate them! they get sick all over and are annoying all around…

 Now i just tell her point blank i won’t do it.
 The cleaners bill gets too high lol.